Being a higher or degree apprentice

 The apprentice develops their knowledge, skills and behaviours through a wide range of learning in the workplace and through formal off-the-job training.
 An individual learning plan is agreed for each apprentice.
 This forms part of the training plan which is formally signed by the apprentice, the employer and training provider before the apprenticeship can start.

-Progress against the individual learning plan is reviewed at regular tripartite progress review meetings.
-Apprentices must participate in active learning every calendar month and are required to record their off-the-job learning hours using the OTJ activity log in PebblePad (ePortfolio system).
+Progress against the individual learning plan is reviewed at regular progress review meetings.
+Apprentices must participate in active learning every calendar month and are required to record their off-the-job learning hours using the OTJ activity log in PebblePad (the ePortfolio system used for apprenticeship programmes).

 English and Maths